EdRW/EdRW.dev/contents/now.md

 ## Learning new things 🧠

-- I've been having a lot of fun learning [Gleam](https://gleam.run/).
-It's a statically-typed, functional language with a focus on safety and simplicity.
+- I've been having a lot of fun learning [Gleam](https://gleam.run/) ⭐, a statically-typed, functional language with a focus on simplicity.
+It compiles to Erlang and Javascript.
   You should totally go through the language tour on the website, and then I recommend checking out the Gleam track over on [exercism.org](https://exercism.org/tracks/gleam).
 - After spending a few weeks studying, I'm happy to report that I passed the [Google Cloud Certified Professional Machine Learning Engineer](https://www.credly.com/badges/1b121c72-48ab-4b75-b99f-51d6209c40f0) exam! 🎉